Passant-Abdelgalil/SLAM-Course-Codes/Unit_F/README.md

 ### SLAM Problems

-1. Continuous Components: where our state vector includes not only the robot position and heading but also the landmarks position coordiantes x & y, this increases the computation of SLAM (online slam) as the number of landmarks increases.
+1. Continuous Components: where our state vector includes not only the robot position and heading but also the landmarks position coordiantes x & y, this increases the computation of SLAM (on line slam) as the number of landmarks increases.
 2. Discrete Components: where the main problem is the correspondence of objects to previously detected objects.
 As our robot uses the assignments of the measurements which are discrete in nature to correct its state, if there is an error in those assignments this might lead to large error in the robot state which can not be corrected anymore because we don't keep track of those assignments.

 ![SLAM Challenges](assets/SLAM_Problems.png)